voxpupuli/puppet-stackify/README.md

 The stackify module installs and manages the stackify agent and service on Windows systems.

-Stackify if an APM tools that uses an agent on node's that need to be monitored.
+Stackify is an APM tools that uses an agent on nodes that need to be monitored.

 ## Setup